A Geometric Approach to Radial Correlation Type Problems: Some Anisotropic -Dimensional Correlation Problems

 \begin{theo} Let $\mathbb{R}^2$ be enhanced with the measure $\mu_2$, as in definition \ref{mes}.
 Let $C$ be a cone in $\mathbb{R}^2$.
 Let $K_1$ and $K_2$ be two symmetric convex sets in $\mathbb{R}^2$.
 Then two strips $S_1$ and $S_2$ in $\mathbb{R}^2$ exist such that

 \end{theo}

 \emph{Proof of Theorem \ref{con}}:

 If $C$ is the half-plane, the proof follows from Theorem \ref{twodim}.
 We (obviously) assume this is not the case, and $C$ is strictly contained in a half-plane.
-For every $C$, we can consider the cone $-C$ and since $K_1$ and $K_2$ are symmetric convex sets, therefore we have $C\cap K=-(-C\cap K)$.
 The trick here is to construct for each $K_i$, a width-decreasing set $M_i$ such that:

-Let $L_i=K_i\cap C$ for $i=1,2$.
-We use a $\alpha$-cap symmetrisation which is slightly different from the one used in the proof of Theorem \ref{twodim}.

-Let $K$ be a symmetric set in $\mathbb{R}^2$.
-Note that the angular length function of the set $(C\cup(-C))\cap K$ is defined similarily to the angular length function of $\mathbb{R}^2\cap K$.
-We say the set $(C\cup (-C))\cap K$ has the width-decreasing property if the angular length function of this set satisfies the inequality :

-For simplifying the notations, I will omit working with $C\cup (-C)$ and only consider $C$.
-Indeed every construction I shall make will be symmetric with respect to the origin and hence will work the same way for $-C$.